aieml/Week-01/README.md

 ##### Changing Colorspaces

 here are more than 150 color-space conversion methods available in OpenCV.
-But we will look into only two which are most widely used ones, BGR \leftrightarrow Gray and BGR \leftrightarrow HSV.
+But we will look into only two which are most widely used ones, BGR to Gray and BGR to HSV.

 For color conversion, we use the function ```python cv2.cvtColor(input_image, flag)``` where flag determines the type of conversion.